AdobeDocs/analytics.en/help/technotes/event/segments.md

 ![Segment applied to a panel](assets/exclude_segment_panel.jpg)

-### Use the exclude segment in a virtual report suite
+### Use the exclude segment in a virtual report suite {#use-vrs}

-You can use the segment in a [Virtual report suite](/help/components/vrs/vrs-about.md) to more conveniently exclude the data.
+You can use the segment in a [virtual report suite](/help/components/vrs/vrs-about.md) to more conveniently exclude the data.
 This option is ideal in that you don't have to remember to apply the segment for each report that that includes the affected date range.
 If you already use virtual report suites as your primary source of data, you can add the segment to an existing VRS.

 1. Navigate to **[!UICONTROL Components]** > **[!UICONTROL Virtual report suites]**.
 2. Click **[!UICONTROL Add]**.